cheesecoke/spotify-webapp/README.md

-This app is a an extension of the Spotify Web Playback SDK.
-To use the app you will need a premium Spotify account.
+This app is an extension of the Spotify Web Playback SDK.
+To use the app, you will need the test account below.
+Spotify Developer's development mode only allows 25 users, which I have to set.
+If you would like an account added, please let me know.

 Here is a test account that will be active for one month (started 04/12/2025)